-Following the AC meeting, the Q&S department will communicate the outcome of the meeting to the appellant.
+Following the AC meeting, the Institute will communicate the outcome of the meeting to the appellant.

-If the appellant considers that the decision of the AC continues to disadvantage her / him even after the outcome of the Institute's AC procedure has been followed and there is no further recourse using this part of the process, then they can submit their appeal to the Independent Appeals Panel (IAP) - see page 7.
+If the appellant considers that the decision of the AC continues to disadvantage her / him even after the outcome of the Institute's AC procedure has been followed and there is no further recourse using this part of the process, then they can submit their appeal to the Independent Appeals Panel (IAP) - see page 6.